zyedidia/micro/runtime/help/options.md

    disable this behavior turn this option off.

 	default value: `on`

-* `fileformat`: this determines what kind of line endings micro will use for the file.
-Unix line endings are just `\n` (lf) whereas dos line endings are `\r\n` (crlf).
-The two possible values for this option are `unix` and `dos`.
-The fileformat will be automatically detected and displayed on the statusline but this option is useful if you would like to change the line endings or if you are starting a new file.

-    default value: `unix`

 Any option you set in the editor will be saved to the file ~/.config/micro/settings.json so, in effect, your configuration file will be